 The now year-round Upper Lot maze is open for Horror Nights.
-You can prepare yourself by reading our post on this permanent attraction that opened July 2016.
-You can view video of this maze and all of last year’s mazes on our YouTube channel.
-It is not surprising that there was little to no wait for it last year because people can see it all the time.
-There were a few changes in scare actors and their locations, but it is mostly the same maze.
-You could skip this one if you have seen it already or plan to visit the park another day, but since there is a short wait, you might as well stroll through if you have the time.
+You can expect a few changes in scare actors and their locations, but it is mostly the same maze.
+Prep yourself by reading our post on this permanent attraction that opened in July 2016.
+You could skip this one if you have already seen it, but if there is a short wait, you might as well stroll through.

-Scare Zones at Halloween Horror Nights Hollywood 2017
+Scare Zones at Halloween Horror Nights Hollywood 2018

 Halloween Horror Nights Hollywood Opening Scaremony

 If you are in the Upper Lot just before 7 p.m., be sure to catch the opening “scaremony” when Universal releases the monsters and you find yourself immersed in your first terrifying scare zone of the night.
 You must be in place near the entrance to the Wizarding World before 6:30 p.m. or you won't get in.
 The downside to accessing early entry may mean missing the Opening Scaremony, but the benefits of getting the mazes done and being ahead of the masses outweigh the downside in our humble opinions.